List of shopping centres in Greater Longueuil: Carrefour de la Rive-Sud

-Carrefour de la Rive-Sud is a power centre inaugurated in Boucherville, Quebec at the corner of highways 20 and 30.
+Carrefour de la Rive-Sud is a power centre inaugurated in 2003 in Boucherville, Quebec at the corner of highways 20 and 30.
 It is 312,229 sqft and managed by Centrecorp of Markham, Ontario.
-Carrefour de la Rive-Sud inaugurated in 2003 but some of its stores like IKEA had opened in 2002.

 The major tenants are IKEA, Costco, Rona le Rénovateur, Super C, Winners, Homesense, Marshalls, Bureau en Gros, Deco Decouverte, and Linen Chest.
 Other tenants include Sports Experts, Tommy Hilfiger, Bouclair, L'Equipeur and Archambault.
 Among popular boutiques, there is Reitmans, BCBG Maxazria, Aldo and Garage.
 Although Carrefour de la Rive-Sud does occupy a large territory, its number of tenants is no more than 60.

 Carrefour de la Rive Sud houses one of the three Adidas warehouse stores in Quebec that sells the Adidas Performance collection, Adidas' sub-brand which specializes in sport clothes and running shoes.

 With Quartier DIX30 in Brossard, Carrefour de la Rive Sud represent the major unenclosed malls of Greater Longueuil, although smaller power centers can be found in the cities of Longueuil and Saint-Bruno.